KleverMaik/klever-node-toolkit/web_server/flask.md

-# Install and Configure Flask Web Server
+# Extended Metrics Using Flask Web Server
 - Flask is a lightweight web application framework.
 Given the nature and purpose of what we are aiming to achieve, Flask will work.
 You may choose to use another of your choice.

 ## Install and verify Python3 version